 Where to Eat in New Orleans

-This hole-in-the-wall Italian Creole restaurant was our favorite place we ate at during our entire time in New Orleans.
+Adolfo’s is a hole-in-the-wall Italian Creole restaurant.
+It our favorite place we ate at during our entire time in New Orleans.
 The ocean sauce served with many of the dishes is out-of-this-world good.
 Make sure to get a dish served with this sauce!
 The ambiance in the dimly lit and small dining room makes for a more fun experience too.
 FYI, this is a cash-only restaurant.

 Clancy’s is an elegant Creole restaurant with a supper club vibe.
 This restaurant is slightly higher priced but a great place to celebrate a special occasion (we celebrated Sam’s birthday here).
 The first courses we ate here were our favorites!
 FYI, this restaurant is located about 5 miles from the French Quarter so you will need to take an Uber or other form of transportation to get here.